bvibber/ogv.js/readme.md

 AudioFeeder works with 32-bit floating point PCM audio.
 Data packets are represented as an array containing a separate Float32Array for each channel.

+Warning: this may change to use a wrapper class before 1.0.

 ## Status and audio/video synchronization

 Playback state including the current playback position in seconds can be